 I also have to point out the lettering.
 John Workman, one of the greatest letterers in the comic book biz, provides his amazing, distinctive fonts on the first couple of issues.
 Long-time Marvel Bullpen member Joe Rosen letters #324 and then-newcomer Michael Heisler steps up to the plate in #325.

 The reason why I mention the lettering is the second panel on Fantastic Four #324 page 17.
 When Kang’s time-ship fires on Necrodamus’ force shield, the noise the weapon makes is “TARDIS!”
 Yep, it’s a Doctor Who reference.
 I have no idea if Joe Rosen was a fan of the series, or if Englehart put that special effect in his script.
 Whatever the case, it’s a cute in-joke.

-Until I dug these issues out of storage in my parents’ basement a couple of months ago, I don’t think I had actually seen them in over a decade.
-So this was the first time I ever had the opportunity to look at them since I finally read the entirety of Englehart’s original Mantis stories via the Essential Avengers collections and the aforementioned Celestial Madonna TPB.
+Until I dug these issues out of storage in my parents’ basement a couple of months ago, I don’t think I had actually looked at them in over a decade.
+In the intervening time I finally had the opportunity to read the entirety of Englehart’s original epic Mantis storyline via the Essential Avengers collections and the aforementioned Celestial Madonna TPB.
 Those certainly gave me a whole new perspective on Fantastic Four #s 322-325.
 That said, they are still very strange comic books.
 But, of course, strange in a good way.